-Other options to try: maple syrup or molasses (not black strap).
+Other options to try include maple syrup or molasses (not blackstrap).
 These substitutes can replace honey measure for measure.
 They may change the flavor of your recipe slightly, but that could turn out to be a good thing.

 Looking for a Sub Because You Think Your Honey's Gone Bad?

-Honey is actually the only food that scientists have found never goes bad.
-If your honey looks cloudy or thicker than it should, that’s just a sign that the sugars have crystallized.
+If your honey looks cloudy or thicker than it should, it has not gone bad, it is just a sign that the sugars have crystallized.
 To return your honey to its original state, just remove the lid, place the jar in a pot of water, and heat it over low heat until the sugar dissolves back into the honey.